-A CREST penetration test from an approved provider will help provide independent assurance of security controls, guide future investments and also support GDPR, ISO 27001 and PCI DSS compliance requirements.
+A CREST penetration test from an approved provider will help provide independent assurance of security controls, guide future investments and also support GDPR, ISO 27001, NIS Directive and PCI DSS compliance requirements.
 Cloud security provider rules of engagement should be consulted prior to any engagement to ensure testing is permitted and critical system security vulnerabilities are reported appropriately.

 Monitor cloud environments for threats

 One of the more challenging but crucial steps organisations need to take to improve cloud security is to build a capability to continuously detect and respond to threats.

 Activating full audit logging in cloud application suites like Office 365 and G Suite could be a crucial first step to help identify unusual activity such as abnormal logins and unauthorised file changes.
 Cloud-native detection technologies such as next-gen SIEM and EDR tools are compatible with popular cloud environments, and these can help to improve visibility and respond to threats more promptly and efficiently.

 Opting for a managed cloud security service partner

 While there are straightforward steps all organisations can take to improve cloud security, the sheer complexity of defending fragmented hybrid and multi-cloud environments can be daunting.
 Most businesses lack the resources and specialist skillsets to perform regular cloud security assessments as well as 24/7 monitoring.